gumimimichan-LC/homelab/Laptop Homelab Stack/Pi-hole/README.md

 ## Networking & Ports

 - **Web Interface Port:** 80
-- **Static IP:** Required for reliable DNS resolution
+- **Static IP:** Required for reliable DNS resolution (if not static, dns will break every so often)
-- **Exposure:** Local network only (do not expose to WAN)
+- **Exposure:** Local network only (do NOT expose to WAN)

 ---

 ## Security & Hardening

 - Optional: enable Anonymous Mode to further reduce logging
-- Avoid exposing Pi-hole to the internet
+- Avoid exposing Pi-hole to the internet (this should be obvious)

 ---

 ## Monitoring & Logging

 - Pi-hole web UI provides effective, real-time query stats
-- does show your computer stats (like task manager)
+- does show your computer stats (like a mini task manager performance page)

 ---